 According to the historian Pausanias and the contemporary Panan Chronicle records for the 321-320 BC period, Ptolemy, one of Alexander’s generals, initially buried him in Memphis, Egypt.

-Alexandria is considered by most as the actual location of the Alexander the Great’s Tomb.
+Alexandria is considered by most to be the actual location of Alexander the Great’s Tomb.

 Roman emperors visit the tomb in Alexandria